 - Automotive components

-Steel is an alloy made of iron and carbon, highly improving the strength and corrosion resistance characteristics of iron.
-It is extensively used in CNC machining in different forms like sheets, bars, cylinders, and blocks.
-There are many different types of steels with varying amounts of carbons.
+Steel is an alloy made of iron and carbon, with improved strength and corrosion resistance characteristics of iron.
+Steel has extensive use in CNC machining in different forms like sheets, bars, cylinders, and blocks.
+Many types of steels with varying amounts of carbons exist.

 Some common types include:

-Carbon steel contains a high amount of carbon as compared to other steels.
-Therefore, carbon steel has high strength and hardness characteristics, while being more brittle.
+Carbon steel contains a higher amount of carbon than other steel.
+So, carbon steel has high strength and hardness characteristics but is more brittle.

-Characteristics of steel include very high strength, high ductility (ability to draw into wires), excellent machinability, high wear resistance, high corrosion resistance, and good surface finishing.
-However, it can be costly to produce parts made out of steel in high volume.
+Characteristics of steel include very high strength, high ductility (ability to draw into wires), excellent machinability, high corrosion and wear resistance, and good surface finishing.
+However, producing steel parts in high volume can be costly.

 - Automotive components